ajh/ajh.github.io/_drafts/vim_cheat_sheet_part_four.md

 # TODO

 * my vim plugins
+* mkview and loadview for keeping folds on a file

 Questions:
 * Why does indent-object only work to select text in visual mode?
 But